 Whenever you have a plant that rabbits nibble, squirrels are likely to find it a delicacy, too.

-They both have similar teething patterns requiring them to constantly gnaw on vegetation to keep their teeth down.
+They both have similar teething patterns requiring them to gnaw on vegetation to keep their teeth down constantly.

 However, in the case of squirrels, they rarely feed on hostas.
-The only time they will attack this is when they need the water inside the leaves, typically during a drought.
+They will only attack this when they need the water inside the leaves, typically during a drought.

-They have a similar eating pattern to rabbits, in that, they’ll eat everything on the plant.
+They have a similar eating pattern to rabbits: they’ll eat everything on the plant.
 The leaves and the stems.

 The difference between groundhog damage and the damage rabbits do to hostas